TheScienceMuseum/heritage-connector/docs/reconciling_fields.rst

 The :py:meth:`heritageconnector.entity_matching.reconciler.Reconciler.process_column` method can then be used to create a *mapping table* between values in a pandas Series and Wikidata QIDs, according to a series of constraints.

 The constraints rely on the concept of the *Wikidata class tree*: a series of *subclass of (P279)* properties connecting together QIDs in an ontology structure.
-For example we want *camera* (photography equipment) to resolve to *camera (Q15328)* which is in the subclass tree of *object (Q488383)*, and not *camera (Q97301845)*, which is in the subclass tree of *geographical feature (Q618123)*.
-This constraint can be expressed using the :code:`class_include` and :code:`class_exclude` arguments as in the following example.
+For example we may want *camera* (photography equipment) to resolve to *camera (Q15328)* which is in the subclass tree of *object (Q488383)*, and not *camera (Q97301845)*, which is in the subclass tree of *geographical feature (Q618123)*.
+Constraits related to the class tree can be expressed using the arguments :code:`class_include` and :code:`class_exclude` as in the following example.

-Instead of providing a value for the :code:`class_include` argument, the :code:`pid` argument can be passed instead, which uses the property *subject item of this property (P1629)* to get a value for :code:`class_include` from a PID.
+(Instead of providing a value for the :code:`class_include` argument, the :code:`pid` argument can be passed instead, which uses the property *subject item of this property (P1629)* to get a value for :code:`class_include` from a PID).

 .. code-block:: python